nesibekiris/novalign/TECHLETTER-INTEGRATION.md

-✅ **STRATRI Branding** - Uses your own cover images and styling, not Techletter's ✅ **Manual Publishing** - Review and publish each issue individually ✅ **No Overwrites** - Manual edits are preserved when importing RSS updates
+✅ **STRATRI Branding** - Uses your own cover images and styling, not Techletter's ✅ **Manual Publishing** - Review and publish each issue individually ✅ **No Overwrites** - Manual edits are preserved when importing RSS updates ✅ **Newsletter Subscription** - Working subscription form that saves emails to database

 ## How to Use